40 Scotland Facts and Trivia Questions

 Scots is a language in its own right.

-However, you won’t find people speaking Scots on its own, but you will be able to hear some Scots words in the different dialects spoken throughout Scotland
+However, you won’t find people speaking Scots on its own, but you will be able to hear some Scots words in the different dialects spoken throughout Scotland.

 The last language, Gaelic (pronounced gaa-lic) is currently going through a resurgence and people are learning what was deemed to be a dead language, again.